Vignesh3062/guvi-task/readme.md

-## Place all these files inside htdocs folder in your xampp directory to run the code
+## Place this guvi folder inside htdocs folder in your xampp directory and run the apache and mysql server in xampp control panel and visit http://localhost/guvi/index.html